Roderen/task-manager-nest-api/README.md

 A full-stack Task Manager REST API built with NestJS and TypeScript.
-Implements production-ready patterns including secure JWT authentication via httpOnly cookies, Redis caching with smart invalidation, two-factor password change confirmation via email, and pagination.
+Implements production-ready patterns including secure JWT authentication via httpOnly cookies, Redis caching and password change with confirmation via email.

-Designed as a portfolio project demonstrating full-stack development skills — from database design with PostgreSQL and TypeORM to containerization with Docker and E2E testing with Supertest.
+Designed as a portfolio project demonstrating full-stack development skills.

 Frontend built with React, Redux Toolkit and TailwindCSS is available at - https://github.com/Roderen/task-manager-react